-We use so much plastic that we are now surrounded by plastic.
-But eventually all plastic degrades into tiny pieces called microplastics and nanoplastics.
-These tiny plastic pieces are found throughout the world, including in the food we eat and water we drink, especially bottled water.
-A few years ago researchers even found microplastics in the feces of people - meaning they ingested microplastics, which traveled through the intestines, and then eventually excreted.
+First, it is important to realize that we are surrounded by plastic in products that we use, and also in our environment.
+Eventually all plastic degrades into tiny pieces called microplastics and nanoplastics.
+These tiny plastic pieces are found throughout the world, including in the oceans and rivers, indoor air, and the food we eat and water we drink, especially bottled water.
+The particles get into us, and while some is excreted in the feces, they also get into our organs.

 The Italian researchers examined small portions of 6 human placentas (from normal pregnancies) and found a total of 12 plastic particles in 4 of the placentas.
 The researchers said that all the particles were "pigmented" (colored), with 3 being tiny polypropylene pieces, and the other 9 could only be identified as pigments (e.g. from man-made coatings, paints, adhesives, cosmetics, and personal care products).

 The researchers did not know how the plastic particles entered the mother's blood stream and so got into the placenta - whether it was from the mother's respiratory system (breathed in) or the gastrointestinal system (from ingested foods).
 They thought that differences in foods eaten and lifestyles might result in why four placentas had plastic particles and two others not.